linpengcheng/PurefunctionPipelineDataflow/doc/JavasNewFeaturesBestPractices_en.md

-# Systematic Best Practices for Java's New Features: Java has abandoned OOP in favor of my theory!!
+# Systematic Best Practices for Java's New Features: Java has abandoned OOP in favor of my theory!

 Copyright © 2024.04.15 Lin Pengcheng.
 All rights reserved.